jmenglund/pandas-charm/README.rst

 Running tests
 -------------

-After installing the library, you may want to check that everething works as expected.
+After installing the library, you may want to check that everything works as expected.
 Below is an example of how to run the tests.
 The packages BioPython, DendroPy, pytest, coverage, and pytest-cov need to be installed.